VasilisKalyvas/RestApi-NodeJs-Without-Expressjs/README.md

 On the occasion of a test given to me from an interview where this project was requested I tried to learn how to build it after my failure in the test.

+Features:
+1. Crud operations for products.
+2. Ascending/Descending operation by the price of product.